 - Ontario Nutrient Management Act

 - Ontario Nutrient Management Act, 2002 Ontario Regulation 106/09 Disposal of Dead Farm Animals

 - CFIA transportation laws

 - Animal Health Act

+- Beef Code of Practices

 - Producer found to be in non-compliance to government laws and regulations can be removed from the program

-- Beef Code of Practices

-All OCFB QA Program producers are responsible to follow the Ontario Nutrient Management Act, 2002, S.O.
+All OCFB QA Program producers are responsible for following the Ontario Nutrient Management Act, 2002, S.O.
 2002, c.
 4. Producers are required to read and adhere to all Government laws and regulations.